USS Lexington (CV-2): Fire control and electronics

 Each eight-inch turret had a Mk 30 rangefinder at the rear of the turret for local control, but they were normally controlled by two Mk 18 fire-control directors, one each on the fore and aft spotting tops.
 A 20 ft rangefinder was fitted on top of the pilothouse to provide range information for the directors.
 Each group of three five-inch guns was controlled by a Mk 19 director, two of which were mounted on each side of the spotting tops.
-Lexington received a RCA CXAM-1 radar in June 1941 during a brief refit in Pearl Harbor.
+Lexington received a CXAM-1 radar from RCA in June 1941 during a brief refit in Pearl Harbor.
 The antenna was mounted on the forward lip of the funnel with its control room directly below the aerial, replacing the secondary conning station formerly mounted there.

 Armor

 The waterline belt of the Lexington-class ships tapered 7–5 in in thickness from top to bottom and angled 11° outwards at the top.
 It covered the middle 530 ft of the ships.
 Forward, the belt ended in a bulkhead that also tapered from seven to five inches in thickness.
 Aft, it terminated at a seven-inch bulkhead.
 This belt had a height of 9 ft 4 in.
 The third deck over the ships' machinery and magazine was armored with two layers of special treatment steel (STS) totaling 2 in in thickness.
 The steering gear, however, was protected by two layers of STS that totaled 3 in on the flat and 4.5 in on the slope.

 The gun turrets were protected only against splinters with 0.75 in of armor.
 The conning tower was 2–2.25 in of STS, and it had a communications tube with two-inch sides running from the conning tower down to the lower conning position on the third deck.
 The torpedo defense system of the Lexington-class ships consisted of three to six medium steel protective bulkheads that ranged from 0.375 to 0.75 in in thickness.
 The spaces between them could be used as fuel tanks or left empty to absorb the detonation of a torpedo's warhead.